Sphereon-Opensource/SSI-SDK/packages/waci-pex-qr-react/README.md

 1. authenticate itself to the requester
 2. inviting the issuer to issue a credential

-The data fields required to generate the QR code will depend on the type of request and the acceptable values.
+The object fields required to generate the QR code will depend on the type of request and the acceptable values.
 The possible `accept` value may be:

 1. `oidc4vp`